Ukraine: Will tensions with Russia dilute the US focus on Indo-Pacific, China?

 Khanna’s comments triggered a backlash against him on Twitter from those who advocate the exercise of more coercive options against Russia.
 But key former US officials acknowledged that the Congressman had a point.

-At a press briefing earlier this week, the US state department spokesperson Ned Price said, “In some ways, this is, as important as Ukraine is, even bigger than the question of a conflict, a Russia-produced conflict, between Russia and Ukraine.
+At a press briefing earlier this week, US State Department spokesperson Ned Price said: “In some ways, this is, as important as Ukraine is, even bigger than the question of a conflict, a Russia-produced conflict, between Russia and Ukraine.
 This is what about what should be the inviolable rules of the so-called rules-based international order.”

 What it means for Indo-Pacific and India